An woman happily talking on the phone

 FHA Cash-Out Refinance

 It’s also possible to get a cash-out refinance with an FHA loan.
 Rocket Mortgage requires a minimum median credit score of 620 for an FHA cash-out refinance.
-The FHA requires that if you convert your property value into cash, you leave at least 15% equity in your home.
+The exception here is if the money is being used solely to consolidate existing debt.
+In that case, you only need a 580 qualifying score.
+The FHA requires that if you convert your property value into cash, you leave at least 20% equity in your home.

 If you’re doing a cash-out refinance, you’ll need full documentation of income and assets, as well as employment verification.